How Green Supply Chain Strategies will help your Company GrowSupply Chain

 Everlane does this by showing the cost breakdown of the goods that it offers through its website and so you can see the costs of materials, labour and transport for it best selling court sneakers.
 It is interesting that Everlane is using this approach to demonstrate the cost savings that the consumer can benefit from through this model.

-How can large companies address sustainable Supply Chain strategies?
+How can large companies address Green Supply Chain strategies?

 This approach may seem 100% relevant for an organisation such as Everlane, but the recent CIPS online conference that Ivalua presented at was enlightening by understanding the focus of a large organisation such as Vodafone in social equality.
 Ninian Wilson, the CEO of Vodafone Procurement explained the steps that they are taking to deliver in this area and when traditional large organisations such as Vodafone are focused in this area it shows the importance of this area to their consumers.
 The change in perspective in board is clearly demonstrated by the CEO of Blackrock making it clear to CEOs in his 2020 letter, that they will view climate change as an important factor in investing in companies.

-All industrial sectors need to be aware of the environmental impact of their supply chains with CDP International, a NGO stating in their 2019 report that the emissions from an organisation’s end to end supply chain is 5 times more than the organisation’s direct operations.
+All industrial sectors need to be aware of the potential impact of sustainable procurement with CDP International, a NGO stating in their 2019 report that the emissions from an organisation’s end to end supply chain is 5 times more than the organisation’s direct operations.

 This growing demand for from consumers for organisations to tackle this issue may seem a daunting task, but there are simple steps that can be taken to understand environmental impact of an organisation’s supply chain.
 Utilising third party data sources such as EcoVadis when reviewing suppliers can enable organisations to start to understand the environmental impact of the suppliers they are working with.